zhaben/zhane-r-shiny-happiness-app/README.md

 Ability to answer audience questions.
 Explanation of future work: what would you do if given more time, data, etc.?
 Ability of an arbitrary audience to glean insights in your absence.
-Use of R and ggplot2, and Shiny.
+Use of R and ggplot2, and Shiny."
+---

 This is the first project of NYC Data Science Academy.
 One of the initial steps in the data analysis/data science process is exploring and understanding trends in the data, which can help us to make predictions about future data.